Kuwait Airways: History

 On 8 August 1962, Kuwait Airways became the first foreign customer to order the Trident when two aircraft of the type were acquired, and an option for a third was taken.
 The deal was valued at £5.5 million, and also included a Comet 4C.
 At the same time, the carrier also had a £3 million order in place for three BAC One-Elevens, with an option for a fourth.
-The airline took delivery of the first Comet of its own in January 1963, but Comet operations had started in the previous year with an aircraft on lease from MEA.
+The airline took delivery of the first Comet of its own in January 1963, but Comet operations had started in July the previous year with an aircraft on lease from MEA.
 In August 1963, a second Comet was ordered.
 The delivery of this second airframe established an unofficial record in early 1964 when it flew between London and Kuwait, a distance of 2888 mi, at 461 mph on average.
 On 1 June 1963, the government increased its participation in the airline to 100%.
 In March 1964, the carrier added its first European destination to the route network when flights to London were inaugurated using Comet equipment; from that time, services between London and some points in the Middle East, including Abadan, Bahrain, Beirut, Dhahran, Doha and Kuwait, started being operated in a pool agreement between the carrier and BOAC and MEA.
 A month later, the airline absorbed Trans Arabia Airways.

-A Kuwait Airways Boeing 707-320C on the approach to London Heathrow Airport in 1978.
+A Kuwait Airways Boeing 707-320C in 1978.
 Three aircraft of the type were ordered in November 1967.

 In April 1965, the route network had expanded to include Abadan, Baghdad, Bahrain, Beirut, Bombay, Cairo, Damascus, Doha, Frankfurt, Geneva, Jerusalem, Karachi, London, Paris and Tehran.
 At this time, the fleet comprised two Comet 4Cs, three DC-6Bs, two Twin Pioneers and three Viscount 700s; the carrier had two Trident 1Es and three One-Elevens pending delivery.
-The first Trident was handed over by the aircraft manufacturer in March 1966, and the second followed in the same year.
+The first Trident was handed over by the aircraft manufacturer in March 1966, and the second followed in May the same year.
 In the interim, a third aircraft of the type was ordered.
 On the other hand, the One-Elevens were never delivered: in January 1966, the carrier stated that the simultaneous introduction of both types of aircraft was not possible due to a tightened budget, and postponed their delivery; it was informed late that year that the airline would not take them.
+(Note: These aircraft were leased to British Eagle.)
 Three Boeing 707-320Cs were ordered in November 1967.
 The carrier made its first profit ever in 1968, with a net income of £910,000.